Skip to Main Content

 Step 3– After 45 Days

-• If your DOJ status still says “Pending” after 45 days, contact CDI for follow-up.
-Call (800) 967-9331.
+• If your DOJ status still says “Pending” after 45 days, contact the Department through the Licensing Hotline for follow-up at (800) 967-9331.

 When your fingerprint impressions are processed the DOJ online Applicant Background Check Status service will show the following, "Completed” and provide the date California level of services and/or FBI level of services were complete.